Ridgewood, New Jersey Revolutionary War Sites

 "The regiment was ordered to Fort Montgomery to lay the chain across the Hudson River.
 He was in the Governor's life guard at Schenectady protecting the frontier at Lake Otsego under General Sullivan during the Finger Lakes campaign and at Yorktown, where he witnessed the surrender of Cornwallis to Washington.

-"After the war he married, settled in Totowa, now Patterson and devoted himself to the fine arts, and the pursuit of civil life; was elected to the Legislature 1803-07; Rose to Rank of Brigadier General New Jersey State Militia in 1814 marched a Company of Paterson volunteers to Sandy Hook was received with great acclaim and worked on the entrenchments; 1828 nominated for Presidential elector on the Jackson ticket.
+"After the war he married, settled in Totowa, now Paterson, and devoted himself to the fine arts, and the pursuit of civil life; was elected to the Legislature 1803-07; rose to rank of Brigadier General New Jersey State Militia; in 1814 marched a company of Paterson volunteers to Sandy Hook, was received with great acclaim and worked on the entrenchments; 1828 nominated for presidential elector on the Jackson ticket.

 "Godwin Avenue, formerly Godwinville Road is the only remnant of the honor conferred on him and was much cherished by Abraham Godwin.